 - Pension proceeds of either spouse that vested prior to marriage

 - Community property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.

-In all other states, courts will divide a couple's assets in an "equitable" (fair) manner.
-"Equitable" doesn't necessarily mean "equal," but what's fair to both spouses.
+In a divorce, courts will divide the couple’s assets in an “equitable” (fair) manner.
+“Equitable” doesn’t necessarily mean “equal,” but what’s fair to both spouses.